By George Ratiu

 Outlook calls for partly sunny skies

 As we settle into the balmy days of spring, it is worth noting that we have spent the past eight years looking over our shoulders to the Great Recession and wondering at what point the economy will take off.
 While the hoped-for great economic leap did not materialize, the steady advances have provided a more balanced landscape and likely offered a more sustainable growth path.
 As we scan the horizon for signs of change and looming risks, we should take a moment to celebrate that the short-term outlook seems partly sunny.
 Having said that, it is important to keep in mind that we operate in a constantly shifting environment and risks are ever evolving.

 George Ratiu is managing director of housing and commercial research for the National Association of REALTORS®.

-You’ll find more on this topic in the CPE-MHN Mid-Year Update 2018.
+You’ll find more on this topic in the April 2018 issue of CPE.